khkwan0/aula_s98_pro_wireless/README.md

-# AULA S98 Pro Wireless Companion
+# AULA S98 Pro Wireless Companion & Driver

 Take total control of your typing experience on macOS.
 The AULA S98 Pro Wireless Companion is a lightweight, open-source utility built to configure and manage your AULA S98 Pro mechanical keyboard natively on your Mac.